“I am the Taste of Water”

 Lacking a natural quiet of a previous age, we can accept the benefits of meditation and silence as a way to counteract the anxiety and depression often generated through our association with a noise-polluted world.

-Of all the material elements, water is the one that speaks to our body, mind, and soul.
+Water uniquely nourishes our body, calms our mind, and uplifts our soul, serving as a conduit for divine connection and holistic well-being.
 In its purest form, it energizes our body through the process of hydrolysis; as calming tea, it can still our mind; as a transporter of higher vibrations it can inspire our soul, and its feminine qualities can embrace and nurture our entire being.

 Excerpt from FOOD YOGA — Nourishing Body, Mind, and Soul